 Gardeners are often searching for that unusual, second look plant for their landscape.
 Crucifixion thorn plants could provide just the right amount of drama and distinctive form.
 However, they are very rare plants and usually only found in botanical gardens where special cultural steps for successfully growing anchor plants can be taken to mimic their native range.
 The plants are found from Uruguay, west to western Argentina and into southern Brazil.

 Colletia anchor plant (Colletia paradoxa) is a shrub that may grow up to 8 feet tall and wide.
 It is a tropical to sub-tropical specimen that has flat, 2-inch wide triangular stems tipped with spines.
-These are grayish green and resemble an anchor or jet plant propeller, which leads to another common name, Jet Plane plant.
+These

 The stems are photosynthetic and called cladodes.
 From these, almond scented, creamy ivory flowers appear at the stem joints from summer until fall.
 Leaves are tiny and insignificant, appearing only on new growth.